 The poor housewife!
-She has never had it so bad.
-A couple of years back, film maker Mahesh Bhatt had kicked off a storm when he had equated a housewife with a prostitute, saying she provided sex to her husband in exchange of sustenance for herself and her children.
-And now, the housewife has been clubbed with more infamy - prostitutes, beggars and prisoners - in the National Census, as a part of the economically non-productive category.
+She has never had it so bad. many moons back film maker Mahesh Bhatt had kicked off a storm when he had equated a housewife with a prostitute, saying she provided sex to her husband in exchange of sustenance for herself and her children.
+And some years back, the housewife had been clubbed with more infamy - prostitutes, beggars and prisoners - in the National Census, as a part of the economically non-productive category.

 Besides providing a general feeling of well being and emotional support, economists have long debated about setting an economic value to household services of women to arrive at a correct estimate of the country’s Gross Domestic Product.
 The reasons and advantages for encapsulating and evaluating household chores are several:

 1. The simple fact of life is that most housewives do a lot of work.
 Whether it is mopping, cooking, washing clothes and utensils, managing accounts, teaching children, a variety of services are being offered.

 2. Putting an economic value to household work will improve a woman’s sense of self worth.
 Mostly, a housewife has an inferior status in the family as she fails to bring in real money.

 3. The government will be able to arrive at the correct picture of the GDP, as all goods and services produced in the nation will be comprehensively covered.
 It will thus provide critical understanding of certain economic issues, where presently there remain gaps.

 4. It will help the government plan public investment and frame social protection policies like insurance and pension for this segment, which is completely out of the net at the moment.